North Carolina Department of Revenue: History

 When the North Carolina Constitution was rewritten after the American Civil War in 1868, the North Carolina State Tax Commission was authorized to tax trades, professions, franchises, and incomes.
-In 1903, the State Tax Commission recommended transferring property tax assessments to local authorities vice the state and income, license, franchise, and inheritance taxes would remain with the state.
+In 1903, the State Tax Commission recommended leaving property taxes to local authorities while income, license, franchise, and inheritance taxes would remain with the state.
 In 1921, the General Assembly enacted a state-administered personal and corporate income tax.
 As part of this new tax legislation, the assembly created the Department of Revenue to administer, enforce and collect the income tax.
 The department was to be led by a Commissioner of Revenue, with the inaugural commissioner to be appointed by the Governor of North Carolina to a four-year term with the advice and consent of the State Senate and, beginning in 1924, the office holder was to be chosen in statewide popular elections.
 In 1929 the law was altered to eliminate election of the commissioner and instead have them be appointed by the governor.

 At its inception, the Department of Revenue had 16 employees and worked out of the State Capitol's Senate Chamber, clerk's office and committee rooms.
 The department expanded over the following years and moved to different quarters as it was given new responsibilities, including management of the gasoline, licensing, and bus and truck franchise taxes and oversight of the North Carolina State Highway Patrol through a Motor Vehicle Bureau.
 When the financing of schools, roads, and prisons was shifted from local government to state government responsibility in the 1930s, a retail sales tax of three percent was enacted to pay for it with the Department of Revenue responsible for collecting it.
 The tax system under the Department of Revenue management has remained almost unchanged since then.
+In 1933 the State Tax Commission was abolished and its responsibility for producing a biennial report on the state's tax system was transferred to the department.
 In 1941 the General Assembly transformed the Motor Vehicle Bureau into an independent Department of Motor Vehicles, leaving the Department of Revenue with the responsibility of collecting the gasoline tax.
 The agency began using automated machinery to process individual income tax returns in 1960.